Aristaloe aristata

 Photographer: Thabo Maphisa

-Aristaloe aristata, known colloquially as the guinea-fowl aloe or the lace aloe and previously botanically as Aloe aristata, is a dwarf aloe.
-Since being moved from Aloe, it resides in the monotypic genus, Aristaloe, meaning that it contains only one species.
+Aristaloe aristata, known colloquially as the guinea-fowl aloe or the lace aloe and previously botanically as Aloe aristata, used to be classified as a dwarf aloe, still looks much like one.
+Since being moved from Aloe, it resides in the monotypic genus, Aristaloe, meaning that the genus contains only the one species.

 A. aristata forms clumps of more than ten rosettes in favourable circumstances, although it remains “stemless” insofar as the rosettes remain on the ground and any short stems as there may be, invisible.
 All leaf surfaces are dark green with scattered white spots sometimes developed into small white mounds or tubercles.